jakhac/chai/README.md

 ## Testing and Strength

-The latest version (v2.6.6) is mainly tested with self-play and occasionally with additional engines provided by [CCRL](https://ccrl.chessdom.com/ccrl/4040/) for better reference.
+The latest version (v2.6.6) is mainly tested with self-play and occasionally with additional engines provided by [CCRL](https://ccrl.chessdom.com/ccrl/404/) for better reference.
 The time controls are mostly 20/0.3 and 40/0.4.

 Version 2.6.6 is playing at estimated ~2300 on 20/0.3 time controls using a 3-core setup and *256Mb* for the hashtable.
+A build using 4-cores and *1024Mb* increases elo by a small margin.

 ---